2600-lbk/lbk-time-camera/README.md

 6. The result can be saved as a video or as a ZIP of individual PNG frames.

 The app is entirely front-end — no server component.
 It can be served as a static site (e.g. GitHub Pages).

+## Contributing

+Contributions, bug reports, and feature ideas are welcome.
+Open an issue or pull request at [github.com/2600-lbk/lbk-time-camera](https://github.com/2600-lbk/lbk-time-camera).
+If you have a suggestion but don't want to write code, an issue with a description is just as valuable.

 ## Getting started